 What would it be like to work on masculinity in therapy?
 The short answer, it would be unique for every person.
 More broadly, we would get to know each other and I would work hard to make a safe enough space for you to begin exploring your emotional world.
 The hope is over time you would be more aware of what is happening internally so that you can be better able to connect with others.

-While San Francisco is generally pretty open about mental health, there are a number of factors that can make it hard for men to seek therapy or counseling.
+While Denver is generally pretty open about mental health, there are a number of factors that can make it hard for men to seek therapy or counseling.

 Challenges for men in therapy